funkaoshi/s.vs.tpk/campaigns/mothership1e.md

 <div class="commentary">
 The sesion felt smoother.
 I knew Demar would 'turn' in 3 hours, give or take, and it just so happened that roughly coincided with the hacking attempt.
 Still could do a better job tracking time.
 </div>

+### Session 3 - May 30th 2024

+**Players**: Arnold, Amanda, Kyani, Ian

+The players make the trip through the jungle towards Heron Terraforming Station.
+Hazel thinks she sees the crab-creatures in jungle as they drive.

+They get to a clearing that opens up to the Terraforming base, and a small group of creatures emerges from the jungle as they do.
+They slam on the gas, and are pursued.
+Before things get too dire, an ATV drives past them blasting Ride of the Valkyries.
+The sound is enough of a distraction for the creatures to pause and change pursuit.
+Both cars make it back to the Hangar.

+Their saviour is Sgt Valdez.
+As she tries to explain what's going on she is inturpted by Dr. Edam, the women they are here to rescue.
+Edam is in turn interrupted by HM3 Brookman, the medic.
+Everyone has their own demands of the party: ensure the reactor doesn’t shutdown, recover important research, restore communication and flee, respectively.
+The group decides to go with Valdez's plan: stop imminent the automated shutdown of the reactor.

+The group repels makes their way to the roof of the building so they can repel down the side of the reactor chimney.
+It’s terrifying descending into the darkness.
+[Fear Save.]
+On the way down they see what look to be caccoons stuck to the walls.
+The radiation levels are lethal, but their hazard suits keep them safe.

+On the other side of an airlock door they find the remnants of the previous squad holed up onto of a gigantic turbine in the middle of a flooded room.
+The water levels lap up against the cat walk this door exits on to.
+LCpl Franco reveals _It Was Hinton All Along_.
+The water is infested with creatures.
+The reactor is going to shutdown, mother-fucking Hinton sabotaged everything.

+The group manage to get the marines off the turbine, and back onto the reactor chimney floor.

 [abh]: /review/another-bug-hunt/